smapiot/piral/docs/tools/piral-inspector.md

 ![Add pilets from feed](../diagrams/piralinspector-feature-pilets-add-feed.png)

 The second way is to directly upload a pilet.
-To do this, your pilet must be packed (e.g. via `pilet pack`).
+To do this, your pilet must be packed (e.g., via `pilet pack`).
 The produced bundle can be uploaded via the controls in the below image.
 Once uploaded, the pilet will be integrated to the current application.

 ![Upload pilets](../diagrams/piralinspector-feature-pilets-upload.png)